souzjfe/swax/README.md

   - `fileUtils.ts`: Functions for file handling.
 - `src/index.ts`: The main file for the CLI that sets up and executes commands.

+## Limitations and Future Versions

+Currently, the CLI generates TypeScript types only for the API routes.
+The following features are planned for future releases:

+- **Version 1.0.0**: Type definitions for API responses and request `data`.

 ## Contributing

 If you wish to contribute to the project, please follow these steps: